Samael3003/Network-Based-Malicious-Activity-Detection/README.md

 # Network-Based-Malicious-Activity-Detection

-Create a LAN-based security system with a server and clients.
-The server monitors browser windows and clipboard data, cross-references them with a malicious list, and takes action on suspicious activity to enhance LAN security.
+Design and implement a network-based security monitoring system for a local area network (LAN).
+The system consists of a server and multiple clients.
+The server monitors client activity, including the titles of active browser windows and clipboard contents, and cross-references this data with a predefined list of malicious URLs and programs stored in a CSV file.
+If the server detects any potentially malicious activity, it takes appropriate action, such as terminating the offending program or blocking access to the malicious URL.
+The system aims to enhance network security by proactively identifying and addressing suspicious behavior on client computers within the LAN.